eanders-ms/mre-slide-show/README.md

 # mre-slide-show

-This is a proof-of-concept to test the idea that we can render a prepared slideshow published to slides.com via MRE app in AltspaceVR using server-side rendering.
+This is a proof-of-concept to test the idea that we can render a prepared slideshow (published to slides.com) from an MRE app in AltspaceVR using server-side rendering.

 NOTE: This app currently hemorrhages resources both on the server and on the client:
 - Server side: Registers a new static buffer 30 times per second that is never freed.
 Can be remedied by more sophisticated buffer management.